Video Poker Strategy Guide

 - If you’re one card away from a Royal Flush, discard that card (and cross your fingers).

-Royal Flushes are ideal, but scoring 4 of a Kind can win you 25x your bid, which is also not too bad.
+Royal Flushes are ideal, however, scoring Four of a Kind can win you 25x your bid, which is also not too bad.

 The following are important guidelines that advise toward making a very strong hand.
 In many of these cases you are trying not to be overly focused on 1) pairs, 2) suits, or 3) flushes.